SamWhitehill/Capstone-Project/README.md

 #Capstone-Project
-###Machine Learning project to predict future stock prices using historical stock data.
+###Machine Learning project to predict future stock prices using historical data and technical indicators.

 ###1.
 The following python libraries & dependencies are required: